15 Ways on How to Stop Being Possessive

 12. Don’t spy on your spouse

-Studies have revealed that thoughts and behavior based on lack of trust hurt relationship satisfaction and commitment.
+Studies have revealed that thoughts and behavior based on a lack of trust hurt relationship satisfaction and commitment.
 If you want to rebuild your relationship and learn how to stop being possessive, you have to stop spying digitally, or otherwise, on your partner.

 13. Work on building trust